skamireddi/immunichain/Lab/CloudComposerLab.rst

 Welcome to the Immunichain Blockchain Lab.
 This lab showcases the power of Blockchain through the tracking of Immunizations through Medical Providers, Guardians and selected Members.
 The Immunichain came from an internal IBM Blockchain Hackathon back in May.
 Around this time, an Open Mainframe Project intern Kevin Lee from University of Illinois at Urbana-Champaign was tasked to make a website demonstrating the benefits of Blockchain of this use case.
 In early August, Kevin showcased his end product, which you will get to work with today.

 What are you going to accomplish today?
 The Hyperledger Composer Playground is way to produce Blockchain applications quickly without the heavy technical knowledge.
 We will be using the Cloud Composer Playground.
 We will create our Blockchain application with a .bna file (banana file) that will make up the Immunichain.
 We will then create assets and participants.
 After that, we will submit transactions and see how the participants look after those transactions.
-To end the lab portion, we will use the Immunichain website to examine how Blockchain can be useful in tracking immunizations between medical providers, selected members and guardians.
+Toward the end of the lab portion, we will use the Immunichain website to examine how Blockchain can be useful in tracking immunizations between medical providers, selected members and guardians.

 Table of Contents
 	- Part 1: Starting and Creating Your Hyperledger Composer Network